garcios/portfolio-insights/README.md

 ### 4. Infrastructure
 - **NATS**: Cloud-native messaging system used for the event bus.
 - **PostgreSQL**: Relational database for persistent storage.
+- **Redis**: In-memory cache for market data prices (reduces API calls to external providers).

+### 5. Observability
+- **Prometheus**: Metrics collection and time-series database.
+Scrapes metrics from all services.
+- **Grafana**: Visualization and dashboarding platform.
+Provides real-time insights into system health and performance.
+- **Alertmanager**: Handles alerts from Prometheus and routes them to appropriate channels (e.g., email, Slack).
+- **Metrics Exposed**: All services expose Prometheus metrics on dedicated ports (e.g., `:9096` for user-service, `:9098` for portfolio-service).

 ## 🔄 Data Flow Examples